SammygoodTunes/Tile-Game/tests/README.md

 Their purpose is to test the inner functionalities of the game and the existence of files used by it.

-Each function of each component of the game will be called in alphabetical order.

 ## Running a test

 > Make sure to install all the dependencies before running the tests, see the README file (root dir).